 Removing Urine and Sweat Stains

-Bedwetting happens—it’s hard to raise kids without at least one or two nighttime accidents.
+Bedwetting happens—it’s typical in a household with kids to have at least one or two nighttime accidents.
 Sweat produces similar yellowish stains, and over time, it’s common for mattresses to become discolored and musty smelling from sweat.

 Mix together one cup of 3-percent hydrogen peroxide, 3 tablespoons of baking soda, and just a few drops of liquid dishwashing soap.
 Stir until the baking soda dissolves.

 Pour the mixture into a spray bottle, and then spray the entire stained area of the mattress, letting the solution soak into the mark.